eduNEXT/eox-core/docs/help_for_devs/0001-include-test-cases-files.rst

         :alt: Environment variable

 #.
 Edit all variables except token and task_id, these are auto-generated
 #.
-Comeback to Collection panel.
+Go back to the to Collection panel.
 #.
 On the right-top side of the app, make sure eox-core environment is chosen and updated, if so click on the three dots shown when hovering over the file's name and click on *Run collection*.
 This should carry out all the tests at once and the result will be displayed.